Can Social Media Cause Anxiety in Young People?

 Before you panic, know that correlation does not equal causation.
 What does this mean?
 It might be easiest to explain through an example:

-On the one hand, it’s possible that social media leads to increased anxiety by provoking FOMO (Fear Of Missing Out) and comparison.
+On the one hand, social media may lead to increased anxiety by provoking FOMO (Fear Of Missing Out) and comparison.
 On the other hand, it’s also possible that people with high anxiety turn to social media to cope (using it to validate their self-esteem or get around face-to-face communication, for example).

 While Vannucci’s team demonstrated that social media and anxiety were correlated among their participants, we can’t make assumptions about the direction of the relationship based on the data.
 To reach a conclusion on this, we’d need to observe how anxiety changes over time due to varying levels of social media use.
 If the amount of social media use was randomly assigned, the evidence would be even more compelling.